Zao18/CaloTrack/README.md

 ## Design Considerations

-When designing Frogobox, several key factors were considered:
+When designing CaloTrack, several key factors were considered:

 - **Modular Architecture**: The app follows a modular design with a main `app` module, allowing scalability and easy management of features.
 - **Gradle Integration**: All build tasks are handled through Gradle for consistency and automation.